Labs64/GuideChimp/plugins/triggers/README.md

 ## Triggers

-This plugin allows you to specify an HTML element(s) as a trigger for such GuideChimp events as "next", "previous", "stop".
+This plugin allows you to trigger GuideChimp events such as `"next"`, `"previous"`, `"stop"` or your custom events upon HTML DOM elements change.

-The trigger plugin allows you to set triggers both global and for each step individually
+You can set up triggers globally and for each step individually.

 ### How To Use